cosmos/ibc/spec/core/ics-032-multi-hop/README.md

 ## Technical Specification

 The bulk of the spec will be around proof generation and verification.
-Channel handshake and packet message types will remain the same.
-Round trip messaging semantics and flow will remain the same as well.
+IBC connections remain unchanged.
+Addiitonally, channel handshake and packet message types as well as general round trip messaging semantics and flow will remain the same.
 There is additional work on the verifier side on the destination chain as well as the relayers who need to query for proofs.

 Messages passed over multiple hops require proof of the connection path from source chain to destination chain as well as the packet commitment on the source chain.
-The connection path is proven by verifying the connection state and consensus state of each connection segment in the path to the destination chain.
-On a high level, this can be thought of as a connection path proof chain where the destination chain can prove the each segment of the connection path by proving the state of the prior connection within the next chains state root.
+The connection path is proven by verifying the connection state and consensus state of each connection in the path to the destination chain.
+On a high level, this can be thought of as a channel path proof chain where the destination chain can prove a key/value on the source chain by iteratively proving each connection and consensus state in the channel path starting with the consensus state associated with the final client on the destination chain.
+Each subsequent consensus state and connection is proven until the source chain's consensus state is proven which can then be used to prove the desired key/value on the source chain.

 ### Channel Handshake and Packet Messages

 For both channel handshake and packet messages, additional connection hops are defined in the pre-existing `connectionHops` field.
-The connection IDs along the channel path must be pre-existing to guarantee delivery to the correct recipient.
+The connection IDs along the channel path must be pre-existing and in the `OPEN` state to guarantee delivery to the correct recipient.
 See `Path Forgery Protection` for more info.

 The spec for channel handshakes and packets remains the same.
 See [ICS 4](https://github.com/cosmos/ibc/tree/main/spec/core/ics-004-channel-and-packet-semantics).